PastVirtual

 Jeff Brooks

-Director of Advocacy Programs at Louisiana State University Paul M. Hebert Law Center
+Director of Advocacy Programs at Louisiana State University Law Center

-Jeff Brooks focuses on integrating AI technologies into dispute resolution and moot court competition preparation to improve legal education and practice.
+Jeff Brooks is the Director of Advocacy Programs at LSU Law Center, integrating AI into dispute resolution and moot court competition preparation.

 Lance Caughfield

-Lance Caughfield explores the creation and use of GPTs as reflection tutors in skills courses, utilizing tools like ChatGPT and Harvey to enhance student learning.
+Professor Caughfield focuses on creating and using GPTs as reflection tutors in skills courses, utilizing tools like ChatGPT and Harvey.

 Marissa Bluestine